Sunak did not mislead MPs over cost of Rwanda scheme, No 10 says

 It would “put an end to the unacceptable costs that we face in the UK, the £8 million hotel bills that we face every single day”, she said.

-The extra £100 million payment, made in April, was signed off by sacked home secretary Suella Braverman, Downing Street said.
+The extra £100 million payment, made in April, was signed off by then-home secretary Suella Braverman, Downing Street said.

 Opposition parties reacted furiously to the disclosure, with the Liberal Democrats branding it an “unforgivable waste of taxpayers’ money”.